Mentor and guide children and youth to help them reach their full potential and become healthy, positive members of their communities.

 - Home Based Services, Family Support Services (no longer funded): staff provided intensive services in homes of young people.

-Today, the eight-member CCT! staff calls Siler City home, but the services remain county-wide and extend into the far corners of Chatham.
+Today, the seven-member CCT! staff calls Siler City home, but the services remain county-wide and extend into the far corners of Chatham.
 All CCT! services adhere to “best practice” standards and are recognized by local social, educational and judicial service providers as being vital to the citizens and youth in Chatham County.
 Chatham County Together! still believes Mentoring makes a Difference and will continue reaching out to one child at a time.